 .

 I smile when I hear ‘Angels on earth’ stories, I smile when I see people in love, they are gonna need that love.
 I smile when the spring flowers bud and white snowdrops appear.
-Mother Nature fighting back.
+Mother Nature is fighting back.
 I smile when I see children playing.
-I smile when I hear the voices of my ‘adult’, children and dear friends on the phone.
-I smile at the antics of my Cats.
+I smile when I hear the voices of my ‘adult’ children and dear friends on the phone.
+I smile at the antics of my Cats, Louis and Ella.
 Trees will soon pop with fresh green leaves, and we will survive another day.
 I smile whilst I make my home a place of refuge and weep for those who have no home.
 I try to smile every day.

 Occasionally rain, good.
 Light icing.

 I went to Boots.
 Much better.
-After thorough tests, I was referred to the audio department in Folkstone Hospital, more tests, measured up for hearing aids which kept falling out!
-After waits of months for appointments.
+After thorough tests, I was referred to the audio department at Folkestone Hospital, where I underwent further tests and was measured for hearing aids.
+After waiting months for appointments.
 Several visits to hear, ‘There is nothing wrong with these aids.’
 Several rebuffs.
 They kept falling out.
 Very embarrassing when you sing for a living!
 So now I’m losing my hearing?

 ‘Heard the one about the deaf singer?’

-I was dismissed, my 10 minutes were up.
-(A few bad falls, blood everywhere, my arms are scarred from a fall into a jagged stone wall and then tumbling along the pavement.
+I was dismissed; my 10 minutes were up.
+A few nasty falls, blood everywhere, my arms scarred, falling into jagged stone walls, tumbling along pavements.

 Viking, North Utsire southwesterly five to seven; occasionally gale eight; rain or showers; occasionally poor.

-The very informative audio man at Boots was concerned about my falls and dizzy nausea and wrote to my GP.
+The very informative audio man at Boots was concerned about my falls, dizziness, and nausea and wrote to my GP.
 Twice.
-Many weeks passed with one or two appointments over the year and finally another hospital check-up.
+Many weeks passed with one or two appointments over the year, and finally, another hospital check-up.

 Rising (or falling) quickly..